Eelis/GrappleMap/doc/FAQ.md

 ## How come the animations run so poorly?

 Try using Chrome.
-It's the only browser I've managed to get good WebGL performance out of...
+It's the only browser that I've ever gotten good WebGL performance out of. :/

 ## What is the database format?